Board of Directors

 Robert Reitman, CPA

-Robert is a tax principal and CPA at MGO LLP.
+Robert is a Tax Partner and CPA at MGO LLP.
 Robert works with a wide range of companies, from emerging to well-established entities born here in the U.S. and others coming into the U.S. from elsewhere, helping them with tax planning and compliance.
 Robert is very knowledgeable about the tax needs of for-profit companies in growth mode or in the midst of other transitions, and those of non-profits.
 Robert has served on the boards of several literacy organizations located in Bergen County, NJ.
 Robert also served as a youth coach for baseball, softball, and soccer.
 Robert is a member of two committees of the NYSSCPA and has chaired two committees for the organization.

 Secretary